 For me, there is nothing more cathartic, more empowering, more grounding, enlightening and transforming than creating a book.
 It’s why I do what I do.
 But it’s not something everyone can do or has the time to do now – especially in the modern world – and this might very well be an inconvenience considering how necessary a book would be to your progress, or to mark progress.

 Why is a ghostwriter fundamental to your business?
 It may also be worth thinking about what a good ghostwriter can bring to the table.
 In the same way a structural engineer will understand the architectural trajectory of a building, or the way it is sometimes necessary to bring a solicitor into a project at the start of a project (as that structural engineer), a ghostwriter is the same.
 He or she will help align you.
 It could also be that you are not meant to begin the work on the project for quite some time, or that you don’t want your ghostwriter to be typing away just yet – but that you want them to be there, observe, attend your lectures or begin research into your business.
 If you can, hire them now on a ten hour a month contract – it will be worth its weight in gold when you come to pressing that start button.
 You see, you have been writing your book your entire life.
 For this reason, it is going to be difficult for a ghostwriter for hire to slip into your life and see the world through your prism from day one.
 Yes, your ghostwriter should be able to shape-shift quite fast, but if you can do it, bring them on board now.
 Let them naturally surround themselves into your world for just two hours each week.
 Because of the way a writer can absorb and observe, they will be digesting more information than you realise.
-We are sponges, whether we like it or not, we absorb.
+We are sponges, whether we like it or not, we absorb, and then we radiate onto the page.

 The book will hold an almost magical ability to do things you did not consider it capable of when you began – it will become like a magnet that all roads lead to, then like a prism – it seems to re-order everything in your life before blasting it out again.
 This is where the word propel comes in.
 Picture a prism and the speed in which light travels out of it.
 Your book is your prism.
 Propel your idea, your vision and your ideology… your philosophy, your mission.
 Place it through the prism.